rf-/vimfiles/README.md

 Use :split to split the window horizontally and :vsplit to split it vertically.

-Ctrl-tab switches which file is shown in the current window.
-Ctrl-<arrow key>
-moves the cursor between your open windows.
+`Ctrl-Tab` switches which file is shown in the current window. `Ctrl-<arrow key>` moves the cursor between your open windows.

 When you have more than one file open, MiniBufExpl will pop open at the top to show them and highlight the ones that are open.
-You can double-click on a file up there to open it in the current window, or move the cursor up there and hit enter on a file name, or just use ctrl-tab instead.
+You can double-click on a file up there to open it in the current window, or move the cursor up there and hit enter on a file name.

-To close a window without closing the file, hit cmd-w.
-To close a file without closing the window (much more common/desirable for me), hit cmd-shift-w.
+To close a window without closing the file, hit `Cmd-W`.
+To close a file without closing the window, hit `Cmd-Shift-W`.

 Remember that you can drag borders with the mouse to resize windows.
 Occasionally it'll get confused and make NERDTree huge or put things in weird